 /deletion process; with preference given to titles in digital format,

 requests for additions to titles in serials holdings are accepted

-throughout the year by liaison librarians or the Electronic
+throughout the year by liaison librarians or lies with the Electronic

 in electronic format is considered for purchase as requests are received